How to Create Live Discussions on ClassHook

 The Student Experience

-After entering their discussion code, they will be asked to enter their name.
-Note that they won’t be asked to enter their name if you’ve set the discussion room to use automatically generated nicknames.
+Note: Students won’t be asked to enter their name if the discussion room uses automatically generated nicknames.

-Once they’re in, it’ll instruct them to wait for a question to appear on the screen.
+Once they click Join Discussion, students will enter the room.
+It’ll instruct them to wait for a question to appear on the screen.

 After a question is posed to the class, students can respond to it.
 Students won’t see any other responses until they answer themselves.

-Once students have responded, they’ll see the rest of the class’ responses populate in real-time.
+Once a student responds, they’ll see the rest of the class’ responses populate in real-time.

 Table of contents